 A more unusual, but very beautiful cross from sidestep is marked without pivot, through two consecutive projections, first front (or back) and then diagonal into the desired cross.
-Again, this can be marked bay taking the revel into a lean (colgada) and using gravity to swing her free leg about, but that method is not necessary.
+Again, this can be marked by initiating a lean (colgada) and using gravity to swing her free leg about, but that method is not necessary.
 It takes more skill to do it with projection.
 So learn it that way first.

 Finishing the cross (change of foot)

 It’s common to “complete” the cross by changing the revel’s weight onto the crossed foot.

 In a front cross she extends the crossed leg’s knee while gradually flexing her ankle, maintaining hip flexion at all times.

 In a back cross, the weight is usually shared between the two feet at the end of the diagonal projection.
 To complete the transfer of weight to the crossed foot, she extends its knee and moves her arc to the new foot.

 Cross without change of foot (fake)

 When no change of foot is marked at the end of a cross, it is sometimes described as “fake”, which means that the diagonal projection is released without change of foot and the revel is projected toward what would have been the next continuous step prior to the diagonal projection.
 Fake front crosses are more common than back ones, but both are possible.